AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 ![screenshot of project description](/images/project-description-icpsr.png)

   - The **title** should be "`Data and Code for: [Title of article]`"
   - The **authors** should be those who compiled the data and code.
-This may differ (if necessary) from the article.
+The names, and order of the names, may differ (if necessary) from the article.
   - The **summary** might be short.
 It can include the **abstract** of the article itself.
 It does not need to include information on the related article (which has its own field).
   - Identify any **funding sources** here - the information can be queried by some funders, and can assist with your award reporting.